gregwhitaker/praxis/praxis-db/README.md

 | --username | Database username |
 | --password | Database password |
 | --env      | Database environment name (controls which initial data is loaded)

+## Embedded Configuration
+This is the database migration method that is configured for the [praxis-service].
+On startup the service will automatically run this database migration, if needed, based on the configuration of the service.

 ## Development